ironArray/Blosc2-Btune/README.md

 To begin the training process, provide your datasets to the Blosc Development Team.
 We will then perform the training and provide neural network models tailored to your needs, along with general tuning advice for Blosc2.
 In exchange, we request financial contributions to the project.

-If you are interested, please contact the Blosc Development Team at contact@blosc.org.
+If interested, please contact us at contact@blosc.org.

 ## Install the Btune wheel